Trace search

 Run queries

-When you use the left panel, trace search starts.
+When you first interact with the GLOBAL SEARCH panel, trace search initializes and Winscope creates the helper SQL views.
 This takes a few seconds.
-While it starts, the timeline isn't available.
+While trace search is initializing, the timeline isn't available.

 When finished, the table of results shows in the middle panel.
 Your query appears below the search box, with a field to save the query between sessions.